 It’s growing!
 You can find murals, other works in the busy street markets, shops, and undiscovered corners of famous attractions to surprise you.

 Without first works now in Penang you can see as well groups of projects (it just part of pictures):

 - “101 lost kittens” – exhibits of 12 cats, the work of a group of artists which calls themselves ASA (Artists for Stray Animals).
 It was created under George Town festival in 2013.

-First my idea was to go by the mapped route of murals (you can find printed maps in Tourism information center, almost in all staying places) but then I changed my mind.
+First, my idea was to go by the mapped route of murals (you can find printed maps in the Tourism information center, almost in all staying places) but then I changed my mind.
 I started the walk and discovered that I can see more just looking around.
 Here are some murals I saw and I couldn’t find information about them.
 I believe that when you will go to Penang, you already will find new pieces as well.
-I really liked how souvenir shops, cafes were trying to adapt the street art concept and made something unique in front of their places.
+I really liked how souvenir shops, cafes were trying to adapt to the street art concept and made something unique in front of their places.

 - If you want to go by street art route according to the map – you can see all places within half of the day (if you like to walk fast or want to rent a bicycle).
-If you want to see more places, have just relaxed walk – then 1-1,5 day for this can be enough.
+If you want to see more places, have just a relaxed walk – then 1-1,5 day for this can be enough.

 - Be curious and go inside small streets, turn to yards and everywhere where your eyes will see – then you can discover more.